Javier1399/HealthMapper/README.md

 ```

 **Stack:** Python 3.10 · pandas · scikit-learn · kmapper · networkx · DBSCAN · Random Forest · scipy · Streamlit · Plotly

 ---

-## App Demo

-🚀 **[Live App — Streamlit Cloud](https://mapperappinmegen-uwcob93r4mehwovyuy6gsu.streamlit.app/)** *(replace with your deployment URL)*

-The app accepts clinical inputs — metabolic markers, anthropometric measurements, lifestyle habits, and diagnostic status — and returns:

-- A **Health Score (0–8)** with component breakdown
-- A **Clinical Risk Score (0–3)** based on chronic diagnoses
-- A **topological routing result**: what the closest higher-scoring real patients in the dataset look like
-- **Top 3 personalized recommendations** ordered by gap magnitude, with concrete actionable advice

-> *"Your Health Score is 4/8.
-Patients with your same profile (Hypertension) have reached 6.7/8.
-The highest-impact changes for your profile are: 1) Reduce waist circumference, 2) Lower triglycerides, 3) Increase physical activity."*

----